KieranXWang/HRS/README.md

 unpredictable changes to the active path (the chain of activate channels which has the same architecture as the base model).

 For more details, please refer to our paper https://arxiv.org/abs/1908.07116#.
+And cite our paper using:
+`
+@article{Wang2019ProtectingNN,
+  title={Protecting Neural Networks with Hierarchical Random Switching: Towards Better Robustness-Accuracy Trade-off for Stochastic Defenses}, author={Xiao Wang and Siyue Wang and Pin-Yu Chen and Yanzhi Wang and Brian Kulis and Xue Lin and Sang Peter Chin}, journal={ArXiv}, year={2019}, volume={abs/1908.07116}
+}
+`

 If you have any questions, feel free to contact Xiao Wang by email kxw@bu.edu.